wolfgangj/okami/README.md

 * Only you and the machine having an intelligent conversation to solve problems. :-)

 Oh, and we actually have some nice libraries, don't use them.
-Unless you are sure they actually make your life better.
+Unless you understand them and are sure they will actually make your life better.

 ## Requirements

 - The ARM CPU it runs on needs to support the division instruction.
   This is the case e.g. on a Raspberry Pi 2, but not on a Raspberry Pi 1.
-- The system needs to support little-endian mode.
+- For some features to work, the system needs to support little-endian mode.
   Most ARMs nowadays use little-endian anyway, though.
 - Setting it up requires an assembler and linker.
   For convenience, `make` and `rlwrap` (for the REPL) are recommended.